This site requires a more recent version of Adobe Flash Player to function properly.

 Enterprise Router Market Size represents the annual revenues from global enterprise router sales.
 Enterprise routers are used by medium to large enterprises for their internal networking and communication needs.
 Cisco dominates the market worldwide and has been able to manage a virtual monopoly over the market.

 The global enterprise router market size saw very rapid growth in the early part of the decade - it ranged between 12-15% from 2002 to late 2006.
 In fact, Cisco's Integrated Services Router (ISR) was instrumental in driving the industry growth.
 However, since then, the growth has tapered down a bit and stagnated as the economy started slowing down and enterprises started cutting down on their capital expenditure.
-From about $4.3 billion in 2008, the market has shrunk to about $3.7 billion in 2012.
+From about $4.3 billion in 2008, the market shrunk to about $3.1 billion in 2009, but it has been increasing gradually since then, amounting to $3.7 billion in 2015.

 Our forecast is based on following three factors: